bainternet/Memchaced-Dashboard/README.md

 Memchaced Dashboard
 ===================

-A dead simple single file Memchaced stats dashboard in PHP.
+A dead simple single file Memcached stats dashboard in PHP.
 The dashboard shows a few basic stats on the configured server and allows to delete/set keys and flush all data.
 All assets (CSS ans JavaScript) are loaded from CDN's.

 Version